 A view of the Trellix SIEM DLP Discover window, featuring multiple dataviews, including campaigns.

 Trellix Helix is a SIEM service that is delivered from the cloud.
-The tool installs an agent on the network that is to be monitored and this collects data from endpoints and network devices.
-This system includes a number of extra features that qualify it for the status of next-generation SIEM.
+The tool installs an agent on the network that is to be monitored, and this collects data from endpoints and network devices.
+This system includes several extra features that qualify it for the status of next-generation SIEM.

 Key Features: